Empirically Constraining the Spectra of Stellar Surface Features Using Time-Resolved Spectroscopy: Introduction

-Regarding stellar models, \citet{iyer:2020} showed that not accounting for stellar contamination will yield biased inferences of atmospheric properties.
-However, correcting for stellar contamination is challenging, as the model limitations (i.e., lack of fidelity) can yield a biased correction of the contamination via an inadequate fit of the out-of-transit spectrum.
+Regarding stellar models, \citet{iyer:2020} showed that not accounting for stellar contamination will yield biased inferences of atmospheric properties. \R{More recently, JWST measurements revealed structures in various transmission spectra that predominantly originate from the host stars \citep[e.g.,][]{lim:2023,moran:2023}}.
+Disentangling between the stellar and planetary contribution (i.e., correcting for stellar contamination) is challenging, mostly due to model limitations (i.e., lack of fidelity)\R{,} which can yield a biased contamination correction \citep{sag21}.
 The lack of fidelity can also result in challenges in inferring the number of components present on the stellar disk \citep{wakeford:2019,garcia:2022}.
-Fortunately, when stellar models with a sufficient fidelity are accessible, the degeneracy between the number of components and their covering fractions can be lifted, leading to an optimal correction of the stellar contamination \citep{rackham:2023}.
+Fortunately, when stellar models with sufficient fidelity are accessible, the degeneracy between the number of components and their covering fractions can be lifted, leading to an optimal correction of the stellar contamination \citep{rackham:2023}.

 Sufficient fidelity is defined here as follows: with a precision superior or equal to the expected uncertainty associated with the out-of-transit spectra obtained for transit observations in the targeted system.
-This definition therefore supports returning to a regime of photon-limited studies--where instruments are used at their maximum potential.
-While a new generation of stellar models are being computed following the guidance of the report from NASA's Exoplanet Exploration Program Study Analysis Group 21 \citep{sag21}, we investigate a possible avenue to empirically derive the emission spectra of a star's heterogeneities.
-Doing so would provide the community with a data-driven solution to the stellar-model challenge, i.e., benchmarks for ongoing theoretical simulations.
+This definition therefore supports returning to a regime of photon-limited studies\R{---}where instruments are used at their maximum potential. \R{The guidance of the report from NASA's Exoplanet Exploration Program Study Analysis Group 21 \citep{sag21} highlights the need for a new generation of stellar models to better understand and model the spectral properties of stellar surface heterogeneities, which in this work we consider to be spots and faculae.
+Until such models can provide sufficient fidelity,} the only other avenue is to empirically derive the emission spectra of a star's heterogeneities.
+Doing so would provide the community with a data-driven solution to the stellar-model challenge, as well as benchmarks for the \R{next generation of} stellar models.